Guinsa: History

 Unlike many of Korea's temples, Guinsa is fairly new, dating only back to 1945.
 The temple is strikingly located, squeezed into a narrow valley surrounded on all sides by mountains, and its location was decreed by head monk Sangwol Wongak's (上月圓覺) interpretation of the Lotus Sutra.

 The original temple was burned down during the Korean War, but the reconstruction of the first building was completed in 1966 and the complex, which now incorporates over 50 buildings, is still expanding.

 In 1967 the Cheontae school is reestablished at Guinsa and registered with the Korean government as the Cheontae Order.
 Master Sangwol assumes his position as the First Patriarch of the Order.

-The 5-Story Dharma Law Hall (5층대법당 Ocheung Daebeoptang) is completed and becomes the largest building of its kind on Korea.
+The 5-Story Dharma Law Hall (5층 대법당 Ocheung Daebeoptang) is completed and becomes the largest building of its kind on Korea.

 1982 brings the establishment Geumgang Buddhist College at the Geumgang Institute.

-Early History
+Early history

 Early history leading to the establishment of Guinsa: